What Is WiFi 6 and How Do I Upgrade?

 A reliable WiFi connection is an important part of our day-to-day activities.
-Since WiFi's creation in 1997, the number of WiFi users has jumped to at least 3.4 billion as of 2016.
-After over two decades of usage, WiFi has reached its fastest and most efficient version yet: 802.11ax, otherwise known as WiFi 6.
-In this article, we'll explain what it is and why it matters, how WiFi 6 speeds have changed, and how you can use this new version in a WiFi 6 router yourself.
+Since WiFi's creation, the number of WiFi users has only continued to jump.
+After over two decades of usage, WiFi networks reached a faster and more efficient version: 802.11ax, otherwise known as WiFi 6.
+In this article, we'll explain what it is and why it matters, how WiFi 6 speeds have changed, and how you can use this version in a WiFi 6 router yourself.

 What is WiFi 6?

-WiFi 6 is the latest version of WiFi, which has been developing for several decades.
+WiFi 6 is one of the most recent versions of WiFi, which has been developing for several decades.
 The first version was numbered 802.11 by the Institute of Electrical and Electronics Engineers (IEEE) using an engineering numbering system.

-A 2020 study revealed that the average American had access to more than ten connected devices in their household.
-The more devices on a network, the slower the network typically runs; if you’ve ever asked a family member to “get off the WiFi” so that your laptop loads, you’ve experienced this firsthand.
+The more devices on a network, the slower the network typically runs; if you've ever struggled to load a webpage on a network where others are active, you've experienced this firsthand.
 WiFi 6 provides a better solution to congested routers with multiple devices.
 It provides faster speeds, greater flexibility, and more growth opportunities for device networks.

 How does it work?